microsoft/vcpkg-docs/vcpkg/produce/test-registry-ports-gha.md

-The main vcpkg registry uses the `vcpkg ci` command, which has been tailored to the vcpkg project's needs and is not intended to remain stable or be used by consumersof vcpkg.
+The main vcpkg registry uses the `vcpkg ci` command, which has been tailored to the vcpkg project's needs and is not intended to remain stable or be used by consumers of vcpkg.
 As such, it is not suited to use for testing your own vcpkg registries.
 We recommend to follow the steps outlined in this article instead.

 ### Use a manifest file to include all your ports